Skparab1/wordle/README.md

 - /wordle/random - a random wordle

 ## Why i made it
-- Wordle was bought by nyt so it will stop being public soon
+- Wordle was bought by nyt so it will stop being free soon
+- Kwong is doing a python version for java cs
+  - but wordle without graphics..... ew